 The scenario here is that you have Ubuntu Linux installed inside VirtualBox.
 The host system could be any operating system.

 To get started, head to VirtualBox's menu, and select Device → Insert Guest Additions CD image… as shown in the screenshot below:

-This will provide you with the required installer inside the guest system (i.e. the virtual operating system).
+This will provide you with the required installer inside the guest system (i.e., the virtual operating system).
 If you are prompted to run "VBox_GAs_7.0.8" automatically, you can go ahead and run it.

-If you get an error like this one, it means you are missing some kernel modules (happens in some cases, such as using a minimal installation of Ubuntu as a virtual machine:
+If you get an error like this one, it means you are missing some kernel modules, which happens in some cases, such as using a minimal installation of Ubuntu as a virtual machine:

 You need to install a few more packages here.
-Just to clarify, you need to run these commands in the virtual Ubuntu system:
+Just to clarify, you need to run these commands inside the virtual machine:

 sudo rcvboxadd setup